ridha-arlian/JakAceh/README.md

 ## JakAceh
 JakAceh merupakan website yang dikerjakan sebagai tugas akhir pada mata kuliah Proyek Perangkat Lunak.
 JakAceh merupakan website yang dibuat untuk memudahkan para turis/pelancong melihat informasi seputar budaya di Aceh.
 JakAceh diharapkan menjadi sarana informasi yang baik, lengkap, serta informatif.

+JakAceh is a website created as a final project for the Software Project course.
+JakAceh is a website designed to make it easier for tourists and travelers to learn about Aceh's culture.
+JakAceh is expected to be a reliable, comprehensive, and informative source of information.

 ## Technology we used in this website
 - Django 4.0.3
 - Bootstrap 5